SethMusker/TargetVet/README.md

 You will need to have the BLAST+ bin in your path.

 Apart from the above dependencies, there is the optional added dependency of `dedupe.sh` from the BBMap suite.
-I added this in because I have found that `HybPiper` contigs often contain two (or more) **near-identical copies of the same sequence for many genes, leading to anomalously high paralogy scores**.
-I suspect that this is because HybPiper is hard-coded to use the 'careful' mode of the SPAdes assembler and that it is therefore assembling each haplotype of the same region separately, rather than collapsing them into a 'consensus' contig.
+I have found that `HybPiper` contigs often contain two (or more) **near-identical copies of the same sequence for many genes, leading to anomalously high paralogy scores**.
+This is possibly because HybPiper is hard-coded to use the 'careful' mode of the SPAdes assembler and it is therefore assembling each haplotype of the same region separately, rather than collapsing them into a 'consensus' contig.
 Using `dedupe.sh` by setting `-d TRUE` with the default minimum percent identity threshold of 97 (which can be changed, e.g. `-m 98`) considerably reduces noise in the data sets I've tested and improves paralog detection accuracy.

+By default `blastn` is used, but if your targets are quite divergent from your samples you may wish to use `tblastx` for more sensitive querying (set `-B tblastx`).
+However, note that because of the evaluation of all possible reading frames, this option produces many more redundant hits (i.e. within-contig matches to essentially the same part of the target) than `blastn`.
+I have implemented an effective 'thinning' algorithm in `VetTargets_genome.R` for removing these redundancies, but it can add a bit of time to the overall analysis (around 1 to 2 minutes per sample).

 ## What does `VetHybPiper.sh` do?
 1. For each sample, fetch all the assembled contigs from the HybPiper output directory and collate them into a single all-target fasta.